coteditor/CotEditor/README.md

 ### License
 The source code is distributed under the terms of the GNU General Public License.
 See the bundled "LICENSE" for details.

-[OgreKit](http://sonoisa.github.io/ogrekit/) and [Onigmo](https://github.com/k-takata/Onigmo)/[Oniguruma](http://www.geocities.jp/kosako3/oniguruma/), the framework and library that CotEditor uses, are distributed under the OgreKit License.
-See the bundled document in OgreKit for details.

 ### Copyrights